 How does OA2020 relate to the green route to open access?

 Every strategy that is designed to increase the amount of openly accessible research articles is laudable, and the green and gold delivery venues for open access are not mutually exclusive.
 While efforts to populate repositories are ongoing and necessary, however, the subscription system continues to inflict unsustainable price increases on institutional budgets.
 Changing researcher behaviour, to improve the compliance and deposit rates of their outputs—estimated at around just 6% globally—is a slow process, and does not directly address the prohibitive cost of subscriptions in the meantime.
 The OA2020 Initiative tackles the publishers’ market power head-on by focusing its efforts on rapidly changing the economic models behind scholarly communications which, in turn, will strengthens other OA initiatives.
 Here’s how.

-Will authors from under-funded institutions (e.g., in the “global south”) be at a disadvantage?
+Will authors from low income economies be at a disadvantage?

 No, the OA2020 Initiative is a concrete step forward in eliminating inequalities.
 In a gold OA world, the problem of expensive paywalls would be eliminated which would, subsequently, boost scientific research of all institutions, North and South.
 Additionally, institutions in lower-income countries would be able to redirect those funds saved through the elimination of subscription costs to building their own alternative and regional open access models, such as SciELO, or supporting publishing fees of their researchers.